Jin Ki-joo: Career

-Jin Ki-joo was previously an employee of Samsung SDS and then worked as reporter for SBS regional affiliate G1 before starting her acting career.
+Jin Ki-joo was previously an employee of Samsung SDS for three years, before working as journalist for Seoul Broadcasting System regional affiliate G1, before starting her acting career.
 After Jin won a prize in the 23rd Supermodel Contest, the organizer introduced her to some management companies for actors.
 Her acting debut was in tvN's 2015 romantic comedy television series Second 20s.

-2018 was Jin's breakthrough year.
+In 2018, Jin's breakthrough year.
 She got nominated and won several major film awards with her role as a snarky and playful country girl who yearns for the big city in Little Forest.
 Her standout role as the protagonist's rival in JTBC's melodrama mystery Misty paved the way for Jin to be cast in a leading role for the first time in MBC's melodrama thriller Come and Hug Me.

 In 2019, Jin starred in the SBS romantic comedy series The Secret Life of My Secretary.

-Jin acted as the protagonist in KBS2's 2020 family weekend drama Homemade Love Story.
+Jin played the protagonist role in KBS2's 2020 family weekend drama Homemade Love Story.

-In 2022 Jin accepted two series offers, MBC's supernatural fantasy From Now On, Showtime! and KBS2's time travel mystery Run Into You.
+In 2022, Jin accepted two series offers, MBC's supernatural fantasy From Now On, Showtime! and KBS2's time travel mystery My Perfect Stranger.

+She acted as a journalist and daughter of assassinated presidential candidate in the 2024 period series Uncle Samsik starring acclaimed film actor Song Kang-ho.

+Jin was cast in MBC's action comedy Undercover High School aired in early 2025.

+In April 2025, Jin signed a new management contract with Basecamp Company, the agency founded by veteran actors Cha Tae-hyun and Zo In-sung a month ago.
+She became that agency's first actress.